 YAG LASER CAPSULOTOMY

-After cataract surgery, many patients develop a haze in the membrane behind the intraocular lens (IOL) implant, which results in a decrease in vision.
-The vision may be blurred or hazy, and patients may experience glare or loss of visual acuity.
-This common condition, known as posterior capsule opacification, is sometimes referred to as a “secondary cataract” due to the similarity of symptoms.
+After cataract surgery, many patients develop a haze in the membrane behind the intraocular lens (IOL) implant.
+The vision may be blurred or hazy, resulting in glare or loss of visual acuity.
+This common condition, known as posterior capsule opacification (PCO), is sometimes referred to as a “secondary cataract” due to the similarity of symptoms.
 Cataracts, however, never recur following cataract surgery.
 Below are some common questions we get regarding PCO.

 Posterior capsule opacification may be thought of as a scarring process that occurs in the capsule, or bag, which contained the natural lens of the eye.
 During cataract surgery, this capsule is left in place to hold the new intraocular lens implant.
 Proliferation and migration of lens epithelial cells onto the capsule after cataract surgery causes an obstruction of vision.
 Posterior capsule opacification is not preventable, but it is easily treatable.